torvalds/linux/Documentation/process/applying-patches.rst

    This document is obsolete.
 In most cases, rather than using ``patch`` manually, you'll almost certainly want to look at using Git instead.

-A frequently asked question on the Linux Kernel Mailing List is how to apply a patch to the kernel or, more specifically, what base kernel a patch for one of the many trees/branches should be applied to.
+A frequently asked question on the GNU/Linux Kernel Mailing List is how to apply a patch to the kernel or, more specifically, what base kernel a patch for one of the many trees/branches should be applied to.
 Hopefully this document will explain this to you.